 "Then we move to third year!
-I had my soul almost sucked out by a Dementor no less than THREE bloody times during the school year and they were supposedly there to protect me!
+I had my soul almost sucked out by a Dementor no less than THREE bloody times during the school year.
+And they were supposedly here to protect me!
 Protect me from what you may ask?
 An escaped serial killer who's apparently out for my blood specifically.
-So I got to have that hanging over my head every goddamn day of last year.
+So I had that hanging over my head every goddamn day of last year.
 And you know what?
 He actually found me and we had a nice bloody chat.
 He's actually one of the nicest people I've ever had the pleasure of meeting.
 Did you know he never even got a trial?
 Someone stunned him in the back and he just woke up in Azkaban.
-So what do I do?"
+So what did I do?"
 Harry looked around the room to see if anyone would answer his rhetorical question.

 When no one spoke he continued.

-All the color in Dumbledore's face had drained by this point, McGonagall's face was in her hands, Bagman had somehow found a chair to slump into and most of the staff simply had looks of horror plastered to their faces, all except Mad-Eye of course.
-Crazy old Auror actually looked amused at the whole thing.
+All the color in Dumbledore's face had drained by this point, McGonagall's face was in her hands, Bagman had somehow found a chair to slump into and most of the staff simply had looks of horror plastered to their faces.
+All except Mad-Eye of course.
+The crazy old Auror actually looked amused at the whole thing.

 "And for all those who may be thinking I'm just a liar or an attention-seeking prat...I'm willing to make an unbreakable vow right here right now with anyone in this room that everything I have said so far is the truth as best I know it.
 If I'm lying then it will kill me.
 Well then?
 Do I have any takers?" he challenged to the room.

 "Wow...I at least thought one of the Slytherins would go for it."
 Harry thought in genuine surprise.